 You may even encounter families of elephants wandering past, en-route to drink from the river, or warthog piglets trotting around in search of fresh grass, while troops of both banded and dwarf mongooses busy themselves looking for beetles and grubs in the detritus layer on the forest floor.

-Ordinarily this would be a somewhat doomed-to-fail mission, as both species are incredibly wary of human onlookers.
-But, if you find a secluded puddle of water, hang around because this willk be a magnet for thirsty birds, especially in the dry season.
+Ordinarily, this would be a somewhat doomed-to-fail mission, as both species are incredibly wary of human onlookers.
+But, if you find a secluded puddle of water, hang around because this will be a magnet for thirsty birds, especially in the dry season.
 I found one such puddle, and I positioned myself and watched quietly as the birds gradually came down through the tangled vines to sip from the cool pool of water.
-First common bulbuls, then various species of weavers and a few mouse birds gained the confidence to drink in my presence.
+First common bulbuls, then various species of weavers and a few mousebirds gained the confidence to drink in my presence.

 Other forest birds of Maasai Mara that can be seen flitting through the camps include violet-backed starlings that come to feast on ripening figs and other berries.
 Both African paradise flycatchers and African blue-flycatchers are beautiful residents of these riverine forests.

-Another real gem to spot are the extremely secretive Narina trogons which blend invisibly into the foliage once they’ve turned their emerald green back to you.
+Another real gem to spot is the extremely secretive Narina trogons which blend invisibly into the foliage once they’ve turned their emerald-green back to you.